Albert Coates (musician): Compositions

 In its obituary of Coates, The Times wrote that his compositions "fell between the two stools of national character and international sympathy, with a resulting ambiguity of achievement."
 The Grove Dictionary of Music and Musicians describes them as "technically proficient rather than imaginative".
 His works include the operas Samuel Pepys and Pickwick; the former was given in German in Munich in 1929, and the latter in English at Covent Garden in 1936.
 His five other operas included The Myth Beautiful (1920).
 His concert works included a piano concerto and a symphonic poem The Eagle, dedicated to the memory of his former teacher Nikisch, which was performed in Leeds in 1925.
 At a memorial concert held at the Wigmore Hall on 1 July 1959 the Piano Concerto was performed by the Anglo-French pianist Frank Laffitte with a section of the London Symphony Orchestra.
 The Guardian critic described it as "an endless patchwork of remnants from all the music that Coates ever conducted."

 Recordings

 Coates made early contributions to the representation of orchestral music on record, beginning in 1920 with Scriabin's The Poem of Ecstasy and afterwards conducting many excerpts from Wagner's Der Ring des Nibelungen and (in 1923 and 1926) two complete recordings of Beethoven's Ninth Symphony.
 He conducted the 1929 first recording of Bach's Mass in B minor, BWV 232, and the 1930 premiere recording of Rachmaninoff's Piano Concerto No. 3 in D minor, with Vladimir Horowitz as soloist.
+Restored recordings of works by Scriabin, Stravinsky, Prokofiev, Holst and others, dating from 1920 to 1932, were issued by Pristine Audio in 2026.